rradfar/javascript-coding-challenges/README.md

 **[⬆ Back to Top](#javascript-coding-challenges-for-beginners)**

-## 48. Count characters in your string
+## 48. Count Characters in Your String

 Write a function that counts the frequency of all the characters in a given string.